dgleba/tools599/disk-space-actor/readme.txt

 This also retains the Newest #N files (default to 5000 in script) and retains files from last #M hours (default to 24 hrs in script)

 Setup

-Install dependencies: pip install python-dotenv psutil sudo mkdir -p /ap/script/diskactor; sudo chown -R 1000:1000 /ap;
+Install dependencies: pip install python-dotenv psutil

+sudo mkdir -p /ap/script/tools599; sudo chown -R 1000:1000 /ap;

 Create a .env file with parameters like: FREESPACE_TARGET_MB, DELETE_AMOUNT_MB, DELETE_FOLDER, and DELETE_TYPES.

+Run with: python disk_space_actor.py

+Setup with miniconda:

+See albe@10.4.64.6 /ap/condadev-det-env/condapipenv-dev/cpenv22util/cpenv22util-makepaste.sh

+Make the conda env or copy the conda env over it is already made.

-Run with: python disk_space_actor.py setup a cron so it runs every hour. crontab -e to edit cron.
+setup a cron so it runs every hour. crontab -e to edit cron.

 crontab -e
-9 * * * * cd /ap/script/diskactor && /usr/bin/python3 /ap/script/diskactor/disk-space-actor.py
+9 * * * * cd /ap/tools599/script/disk-space-actor && /usr/bin/python3 /ap/script/tools599/disk-space-actor/disk-space-actor.py

+or with miniconda..

+9 * * * * /home/albe/miniconda3/envs/cpenv22util/bin/python /ap/script/tools599/disk-space-actor/disk-space-actor.py

+Notes:

 RETAIN_MIN_HOURS = 240000 # Don't delete files from last RETAIN_MIN_HOURS hours, Default 24 in the script if not set in .env RETAIN_MIN_FILES = 10000 # Don't delete files Newest #RETAIN_MIN_FILES files in the folder, Default 5000 in the script if not set in .env

-Run with: python disk_space_actor.py

 # Warning Types